About the Ags United Inclusive Sports Program

 How Ags United Began

 Ags United is modeled on the Unified Sports program, which Special Olympics initiated in high schools in 2008 to promote “social inclusion through shared sports training and competition experiences”(2) (see below for more information).
-Laura Hall, director of recreation for Campus Recreation and Unions, was inspired by Unified Sports and realized that the department could host its own program.
-Hall worked with Senior Assistant Director of Wellness Heather Zoller and other Campus Recreation and Unions staff to develop Ags United based on the Unified Sports model.
+The past Director of recreation for Campus Recreation and Unions, was inspired by Unified Sports and realized that the department could host its own program.
+She worked with Associate Director of Wellness Heather Gastellum and other Campus Recreation and Unions staff to develop Ags United based on the Unified Sports model.
 The name Ags United was chosen in order to embody both the essence of UC Davis and the spirit of cooperative and integrated play that characterizes unified team sports.

 Once the first game was planned, the department invited Team Davis members to participate in the Ags United event along with UC Davis students.
-Hall sits on the Team Davis Board of Directors and has spearheaded and supported previous programs and events in partnership with Team Davis, through Campus Recreation and Unions.
-These efforts have included helping to coordinate and host sports clinics on campus with Intercollegiate Athletics and, most recently, launching an employment development program at the ARC called WorkAbility.
+In addition to these efforts, other opportunities have included helping to coordinate and host sports clinics on campus with Intercollegiate Athletics and, launching an employment development program at the ARC called WorkAbility which will now be extended to the newly opened Memorial Union.
 The Ags United program is just one part of the department’s long-term strategic plan to fulfill a set of core goals, one of which is community and inclusivity.

 More About Team Davis